Djokovic–Nadal rivalry: ATP Masters

-Djokovic holds the record for the most Masters titles with 38, while Nadal is second with 36.
+Djokovic holds the record for the most Masters titles with 40, while Nadal is second with 36.
 Nadal has won 26 on clay and 10 on hard courts.
-Djokovic has won 27 on hard courts and 11 on clay and is the only player to have won all 9 Masters tournaments completing the Career Golden Masters, having done so twice.
-Nadal is missing two titles (Miami and Paris).
+Djokovic has won 29 on hard courts and 11 on clay.
+Nadal and Djokovic won their first ATP Masters event in 2005 and 2007 respectively.
+Since then, the only ATP Masters events missed in their respective careers were: Nadal: Miami, Shanghai (hard outdoor) and Paris (hard indoor); Djokovic: Hamburg (clay) and Madrid (hard indoor).